SeleniumHQ/selenium/README.md

 ./go debug-server
 ```

-Now navigate to
+Now, navigate to
 [http://localhost:2310/javascript](http://localhost:2310/javascript).
 You'll find the contents of the `javascript/` directory being shown.
 We use the [Closure
 Library](https://developers.google.com/closure/library/) for
-developing much of the javascript, so now navigate to
+developing much of the JavaScript, so now navigate to
 [http://localhost:2310/javascript/atoms/test](http://localhost:2310/javascript/atoms/test).

 The tests in this directory are normal HTML files with names ending
 with `_test.html`.
 Click on one to load the page and run the test.
 You
-can run all the javascript tests using:
+can run all the JavaScript tests using:

 ```sh
 ./go test_javascript